Lezzer/liam-reilly.info/public/blog/posts/03-cqrs-and-the-api.md

 }
 ```

-The above code is the complete code for our command.
-You may be wondering where it's method is?
-How does it do anything.
-This can't be any use surely?

 As I said earlier, in CQRS each command is just the meta data needed to signal intent.
 A command is then passed to a `CommandHandler` which will do the work.

-I have the following `Interface` for handling commands:
+I have the following `Interface` for handling commands

 ```
 public interface ICommandHandler<in TCommand> where TCommand: ICommand